SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 This is used for storing intermediary datasets, geometries, and products - it does not cache input data, and it not a DVC remote (see DVC limitations).
 It is currently specified in each `params.yaml` file.

-To get this working locally, you will need to change the `out_s3_path` in all `params.yaml` files to your own S3 bucket (until we have another S3 bucket setup).
+To get this working locally, you will need to change all S3 paths (`s3://csdr-dvc-out`) in all `params.yaml` and `dvc.yaml` files to your own S3 bucket (until we have another S3 bucket setup).

-- Alternatively, change it to a local directory (ideally outside the git repo) - for example `out_s3_path: /tmp/csdr/`
+- Alternatively, change it to a local directory (ideally outside the git repo) - for example `/tmp/csdr/`

 ### Check status of the pipeline